dawson270500/PersonalSite_Replacement/README.md

 # PersonalSite_Replacement

-I am rewriting my personak site in c# blazor.
+I am rewriting my personal site in c# blazor.
 This is the code in its current state plus an SQL dump of the in development db.

 ## Set-up